 6. Williams Pear

 Williams Pear is one of the most popular types of pears in the world.
 Its skin is yellow when ripening with a smooth and firm texture.
-The flesh becomes creamy and tender with a juicy, sweet taste when fully ripe.
+The flesh becomes creamy and tender with a juicy, super-sweet taste when fully ripe.

 You can eat this tasty fruit that is yellow raw or cooked, depending on your preference.
 It is a great topping for your salad, yogurt, oatmeal, or even cocktail.
 It can also be used to add some sweetness when grilled in meals or baked into different pastries.